Christina of Bolsena: Relics

 Toffia in the Province of Rieti displays her relics in a transparent urn.
 Palermo, of which Christina is one of four patron saints, also claims to enshrine her relics at the Church of Santa Cristina Gela, an Arbëresh village 20 kilometres south of the city.
+The church of San Francesco della Vigna in Venice, Italy claims to have the incorrupt body of Saint Christina.

 Contrary to local belief, Saint Christina of Bolsena is not the individual whose relics are enshrined in the Cathedral of Saint John the Evangelist in Cleveland, Ohio.

 Miracle of Bolsena

 A second legend is connected to Christina.
 The Eucharistic miracle, depicted in Raphael's The Mass at Bolsena, is often considered to be the catalyst for the Feast of Corpus Christi.
 In the Umbria region in 1263, a priest named Peter from Prague harboured doubts on the Real Presence of Christ in the Host during Mass via transubstantiation.
 During his pilgrimage towards Rome he prayed to be relieved of his questions.
 Peter said Mass at the Basilica of Santa Cristina in Bolsena: as he repeated the Words of Institution, the Host dripped the Precious Blood on his hands, and it spilled onto the corporal beneath.